asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/people/AnnabelleFrancois.jpg"
 	content = "Annabelle began her studies at the University of York in September 2024.
 She completed her BSc (Hons) in Biomedical Sciences at the University of Sunderland, followed by a Master’s degree in Microbiology and Infection at the University of Birmingham.
 Her research interests are in host-pathogen interactions, with a particular focus on cancer-associated viruses.
 Her project will explore cancer-associated viruses in urothelial cancers.
 Annabelle is keen to use computational tools to address different public health concerns."
 %}

+<span style="font-size:1.1em;">Charlie Barker</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/people/CharlieBarker.jpg"
+	content = "Charlie returned to the Mason Lab to complete his final year integrated masters project, following a 1-year placement in the GSK Genomics R&D team.
+Charlie previously completed a summer project in the lab working with TCGA's WGS data.
+His masters project involved a reanalysis of miRNAs relevant in muscle-invasive bladder cancer and his network-driven approaches to identify novel subgroups.
+Charlie completed with a first class degree classification and started a new career in the Police."
+%}

+<span style="font-size:1.1em;">Piper Lawrenson</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/people/PiperLawrenson.jpg"
+	content = "Piper completed her Integrated Masters final year research project in the Mason lab, investigating the role of endogenous retroviruses in bladder cancer through bioinformatics approaches, focused on a HERV-K element which could have biomarker applications.
+Piper completed her project and degree with a first class classification adn is now seeking to complete a PhD."
+%}

 <span style="font-size:1.1em;">**Summer students**</span><br/>